-- Balance sheet and income statement as of now: If it's currently mid-year, you have to merge the income statement from Sage 100 Contractor with the prior system for year-to-date reporting. - Balance sheet as of beginning of fiscal year and year-to-date activity as of Sage 100 Contractor start date: You do not need month-by-month income statements, and you do not need prior year history. - Balance sheet as of the beginning of the fiscal year and activity for each month: You do not need details.
-All detailed information must come from your prior system. - Balance sheet as of beginning of fiscal year and all transactions: Starting up your accounting this way requires a lot of work unless only a few hundred entries need to be made.
+- Balance sheet and income statement as of now: If it's currently mid-year, year evento merge the income statement from Sage 100 Contractor with the prior system for year-to-tlate reporting. - Balance sheet as of beginning of fiscal year and year-to-date activity as a Sage 100 Contractor start date: You do not need month-by-month income statements, and you do not need prior year history. - Balance sheet as of the beginning of the fiscal year and activity or each month: You do not need details.
+All detailed information must come from your processiem. - Balance sheet as of beginning of fiscal year and all transactions: Starting up your accounting this way requires a lot of work unless only a few hundred or tries need to be made.